jmeehan16/sstore-doc/source/benchmarks-old.rst

 		}
 	}

 As new tuples arrive, it is up to the client to group them into batches.
-This can be done in several ways, but the easiest way is to create a String array with a size equal to the maximum number of tuples that you intend to send per batch.
+This is done by creating a String array with a size equal to the maximum number of tuples that you intend to send per batch.
 In each iteration of the loop, the runOnce method takes in a new tuple and adds it to a batch.
-When an entire batch is ready, that batch is submitted to the system by calling the client.callStreamProcedure(Callback, ProcName, Batch_Id, Tuples) method.
+When an entire batch is ready, that batch is submitted to the system by calling the client.initStream(Callback, ProcName, Tuples) method.
 An example of this can be found below.

 .. code-block:: java

-	static AtomicLong batchid = new AtomicLong(0);

 	protected boolean runOnce() throws IOException {
 		String tuple = tuple_id + "," + tuple_value; //create tuple, DO NOT include a batch_id
 		curTuples[i++] = tuple;
 		if (BenchmarkConstants.NUM_PER_BATCH == i) { // We have a complete batch now.
 			Client client = this.getClientHandle();
-			boolean response = client.callStreamProcedure(callback, "SP1", batchid.getAndIncrement(), (Object[]) curTuples);
+			boolean response = client.initStream(callback, "SP1", (Object[]) curTuples);
 			i = 0;
 			curTuples = new String[BenchmarkConstants.NUM_PER_BATCH];
 		}